Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 {"data":{"currentUser":{"name":"guest"}}}
 ```

+## What did we learn ?

+In this tutorial we used `docker run` with an environment variable to use an [provisioning script](./provisioning.yaml) stored externally.

+This [provisioning script](./provisioning.yaml) uses four different commands:

+* `installBundle` to install a Jahia module
+* `startBundle` to start a Jahia module.
+This command is useful to pause execution of the script until the module was started, allowing further command using that module to be used in the script.
+If you didn't need to use the module as part of Jahia provisioning, you could simply use `installBundle` with the `autoStart` parameter.
+* `executeScript` to execute a script (groovy or GraphQL).
+In our example the script is located in a remote location, but we could also exectue a script on Jahia filesystem.

 ## Next

 In the next tutorial, we're going to switch to a MariaDB database and import digitall, [click here](../02-digitall-mariadb/).